 Event processing is a method of tracking and analyzing (processing) streams of information (data) about things that happen (events) and deriving a conclusion from them.
 Complex event processing, or CEP, is event processing that combines data from multiple sources to infer events or patterns that suggest more complicated circumstances.
-The goal of Complex Event Processing is to identify meaningful events (such as opportunities or threats) and respond to them as quickly as possible.
+The goal of complex event processing is to identify meaningful events (such as opportunities or threats) and respond to them as quickly as possible.

-The core benefits of this architecture approach are that it provides loose coupling of the components, (an optional) IoT BPM transaction database or MQTT message queue, and JBoss Drools/Fusion AI-IoTBPM Server system.
+The core benefits of this architecture approach are that it provides loose coupling of the components, IoTBPM transaction database, and JBoss Drools/Fusion IoT-AI system.
 A component publishes events about actions that it is executing and transaction database subscribes/listens to these events.

-The transaction database subscriber listens for events, stores and inserts the facts into the AI-IoTBPM Server working memory.
+The transaction database subscriber listens for events, stores and inserts the facts into the IoT-AI working memory.
 An orchestration layer then handles the actual inserting into working memory of only events we are interested in analyzing by the rules inference engine.

 These events are notices happening across the various layers of the organization.
 An event may also be defined as a "change of state," when a measurement exceeds a predefined threshold of time, response, or other value.
-IoT Complex Event Processing analysts give the organizations a new way to analyze patterns in real-time and help the business side communicate better with IT and service departments.
+IoT complex event processing analysts give the organizations a new way to analyze patterns in real-time and help the business side communicate better with IT and service departments.